Le Touquet: Economy

 Historically (before World War II), Le Touquet boasted an enormous tourism accommodation capacity, reaching 3,800 rooms, among which 1,000 in luxury hotels.
 By 1965, the hotel capacity shrank to 1,540 rooms, and so did the number of hotels: it fell from 123 in 1929 to 48 in 1961 and further to only 15 in 2011.
-Still, as of 1 January 2023, the commune's tourist capacity is fairly large: the commune has 20 hotels with 1,041 rooms, 205 camping pitches and 449 beds in two apartment hotels.
+Still, as of 1 January 2025, the commune's tourist capacity is fairly large: the commune has 20 hotels with 1,019 rooms, 205 camping pitches and 449 beds in two apartment hotels.
 There is also an estimated 1,300 homestay beds (offered through platforms such as Airbnb or Booking), whose registration is mandatory with the mayoral office of the commune for hotel tax collection purposes.
-In 2023, the commune unveiled plans to build a 90-room social housing complex for students and seasonal workers and as well as accommodation for the Republican Guards to deter illegal immigration, but the time of completion is yet to be announced.
+In July 2025, the commune unveiled 92 studio apartments for seasonal workers, students of the hospitality trade school and the Republican Guards.